epfl-ada/ada-2021-project-date-a-data/README.md

 ### B. Data analysis:

 1. Build a network model with following structures.
 Nodes are US politicians and edges are the mentioning or being mentioned in publicity (represented by the quotebank).
 The edge weight denotes the count of mentions and depending on the complexity for a clear diagram, only the top nodes with most connections are kept.
 This directed graph would show us the pattern of politician connection: e.g. whether they form clusters with the party members or tend to interact more with the rivals in other parties.
-2. Do centrality analysis on the network to evaluate the importance of one nodes (politicians) based on the number of connections.
-(Borgatti et al., 2009)
+2. Do centrality analysis on the network to evaluate the importance of one nodes (politicians) based on the number of connections ([Borgatti et al., 2009](https://www.science.org/doi/full/10.1126/science.1165821)).
 3. Do sentimental analysis with the `sentiment` module in `nltk` package, which is a model trained by supervised learning.
 The model will be applied on each quotation to have a sentiment score.
 We can then obtain statistically the tone when politicians mention party members and people outside the party.
 Here we are assuming the tone of the whole quotation also represents the attitude towards the person.
 4. Extract topics with Latent Dirchlet Allocation (LDA) method implemented in `Genism` package.
 The quotations with mentions will need to be tokenized and unrelated words need to be removed before feeding the unsupervised learning model.
 By aggregate all the quotations between every two parties with a certain tone and apply topic extraction, we can conclude which topics are more controversial  (more negative mentions) and which are more agreed between parties (more positive mentions).